AntonisGkortzis/fun-in-Athens/guide.md

 Voula beach is really close to Vouliagmeni, so you can access the beach by car or by bus.
 If you choose the latter option, just take the metro until the Elliniko Station where you can get a bus to get you to the beach.
 The water is really clear and you can enjoy the sun by tanning in your sunbed.
 You can also ask the waiter or waitress to get you a beverage or something to eat while you are relaxing.
 Especially on hot days, visiting this beach is really worth it, since you can get there using public transportations.
 The car is obviously preferred especially when there is a parking lot available, but it is not mandatory.

-*Information and image retrieved from:* [Trip Advisor](https://www.tripadvisor.com/Attraction_Review-g189400-d1520208-Reviews-Voula_Beach-Athens_Attica.html)
+*Information and Photo retrieved from:* [Trip Advisor](https://www.tripadvisor.com/Attraction_Review-g189400-d1520208-Reviews-Voula_Beach-Athens_Attica.html)

 **Costa del Sol beach**